yope/cbgelite/README.md

 Press [1] to launch from the space station of the planet you start on (Lave).
 Use the throttle to adjust speed, and you *roll* and *pitch* controls to maneuver around.
-If you selected a target within fuel range, you can now press the *Hyperspace* button and the countdown starts before you are transported to the target system.
+If you selected a target system within fuel range, you can now press the *Hyperspace* button and the countdown starts before you are transported to the target system.